countable/node-dogecoin/README.md

 + pass
 + passphrasecallback

-### Passphrase
+### Passphrase Callback

-When a wallet is encrypted, any operations that access private keys require the wallet to be unlocked.
-The wallet is unlocked using the `walletpassphrase <passphrase> <timeout>` JSON-RPC method with the passphrase and a timeout specified.
-The wallet will relock after this timeout.
+With an encryped wallet, any operation that accesses private keys requires a wallet unlock.
+A wallet is unlocked using the `walletpassphrase <passphrase> <timeout>` JSON-RPC method: the wallet will relock after `timeout` seconds.

-You may pass an optional function `passphrasecallback` to the initialization function to handle unlocking the wallet. `passphrasecallback` should be a function accepting three arguments:
+You may pass an optional function `passphrasecallback` to the `node-dogecoin` initialization function to manage wallet unlocks. `passphrasecallback` should be a function accepting three arguments:

     function(command, args, callback) {}